OUR PRODUCTS

 OUR APPROACH

-At INOLYSIS, we are pioneering a fibroblast-targeted approach to treating fibrosis and chronic inflammation by developing small molecules that selectively reverse fibroblast activation.
+At INOLYSIS, we are pioneering a fibroblast-targeted approach to treat Fibrosis and Chronic Inflammation by developing small molecules that selectively reverse fibroblast activation.

 This innovative approach offers several key advantages: